New Jersey Same-Sex Harassment Lawyer

 Same-sex harassment often takes the form of a hostile work environment.
 This refers to a course of conduct that is so pervasive that it interferes with an employee’s ability to perform their job.
 This form of same-sex harassment need not explicitly target a particular employee, but the employee must belong to the targeted group.

-Same-Sex Harassment Lawyers Serving Ocean, Monmouth & Middlesex County
+New Jersey Same-Sex Harassment Lawyers Serving Ocean, Monmouth & Middlesex County

 Sometimes same-sex harassment can be stopped simply by reporting the offending conduct to management.
 But if that proves unsuccessful, then it is best you work with an experienced New Jersey same-sex harassment attorney who has been through this process before.
 Workplace harassment cases often require an extended investigation and dealing with corporate bureaucracy.
 While it is still often possible to reach a negotiated settlement with an employer over same-sex harassment allegations, if talks fail then it may be necessary to pursue outside legal action.